 Dual Torque Controller architecture

-The basic architecture can be extended with second absorber and a control loop for it.
-Desired torque range that will be requested from each brake can be set with Torque Range setting in Torque Controller.
+The basic architecture can be extended with a second absorber and a control loop for it.
+The desired torque range that will be requested from each brake can be set with Torque Range setting in Torque Controller.

 Dual Speed Controller architecture

 Dual Torque Controller architecture can be further updated with second speed sensor and second Speed Controller.
 With this architecture, mechanical connection in 4×4 chassis dynamometer is not required for vehicles that don’t have traction control system.
 Each Speed Controller is responsible for keeping the rotating roller at the speed set in the user interface.